 - 4.87m at Gladstone

 In a lunar month the highest tides occur at the time of the new moon and full moon (when the gravitational forces of the sun and moon are in line).
 These are called spring tides and they occur about every 14 days.

 The earth moves around the sun in an elliptical orbit that takes a little over 365 days to complete.
 The sun has an influence on the tides.
-Its gravitational force is greatest when the earth is closest to the sun (perihelion – early January) and least when the sun is furthest from earth (aphelion – early July).
+Its gravitational force is greatest when the earth is closest to the sun (perihelion – early January) and least when the earth is furthest from the sun (aphelion – early July).